 Today it’s a museum, and you can visit and marvel once more at the engineering brilliance of the Romans, for whom the term “planned obsolescence” would be anathema.
 The view from the top is worth the trek up, and you can also see the tomb of Hadrian of course.

 There’s a fee to enter the Castel.
-Holder of the Roma Card (included as part of the Rome and Vatican Pass) get free or discounted entry – more on this at the end of the post.
+Holder of the Roma Pass get free or discounted entry – more on this at the end of the post.
+The Castel is open every day from 9am – 7.30pm with some holiday exceptions – see more here.

 A short walk across and along the Tiber River will bring you to the Piazza del Popolo.
 This was once the northern edge of the city of Rome, and was the first part of the city that many travellers would have seen when arriving here – particularly in the 17th and 18th centuries.